Udayanithi/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```

 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Mujahith M
+Developed by: Udayanithi N
-RegisterNumber: 212221220032
+RegisterNumber: 212221220056

 import pandas as pd
 data = pd.read_csv("Placement_Data.csv")